This is the current version of this document. To view historic versions, click the link in the document's navigation

 - students and staff should have access to the same educational and employment conditions regardless of their family responsibilities; and

 - leave and benefits should be reasonably provided to accommodate the roles of students and staff with respect to these family or carer responsibilities.

-(5) The University encourages a shared-care model whereby family and carer responsibilities are undertaken by both men and women; it is also aware that child care in particular remains in practice, primarily with women.
-The provisions for children on campus (see Managing Family Responsibilities for more information) for staff and students are part of the University's affirmative action for women.
+(7) The provisions for children on campus (see Managing Family Responsibilities for more information) for staff and students are part of the University's affirmative action for care-givers.

 Top of Page